×

 If you have not spent a lot of time in Milan, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Milan depends on your individual needs and situation.
 Buying a home is generally more expensive than renting, but for some people it is a better investment and a more stable option than renting.
 Owning a home also provides more freedom to personalize and make changes to your home.
 Renting a home, on the other hand, allows for more flexibility and the ability to move easily in the event of a job or lifestyle change.
-Ultimately, it should be your decision to make after careful consideration of your financial situation and plans for the future," remarked one member in Milan.
+Ultimately, it should be your decision to make after careful consideration of your financial situation and plans for the future," explained one expat living in Milan, Italy.

 Are foreigners allowed to own property in Milan?

 "Yes, foreigners are allowed to own property in Milan.
 According to Italian law, non-residents are allowed to purchase property in Italy, and there are no restrictions on foreign ownership.
 However, foreign buyers must obtain a tax identification number from the Italian tax authorities in order to purchase property in Italy.
-Additionally, foreign buyers must also obtain a residence permit if they plan to stay in Italy for more than three months," said one in Milan.
+Additionally, foreign buyers must also obtain a residence permit if they plan to stay in Italy for more than three months," remarked one foreigner who made the move to Milan.

 Additional Information about Searching for a Home in Milan: